zougloub/libseek/README.rst

 neighboring cells.
 The locations are predicted, but it's also possible to identify them because the values are also missing in calibration frames.

+Special frame locations:

+- At position 2, something that looks like it is related to the device temperature.

+- At position 20, the frame code

+- At position 80, a frame counter.